Natalia Valevskaya (fashion designer): Early life

 Valevskaya was born on June 3, 1978.
 As a school student, Valevskaya attended courses in reconstructive goldwork at the Moscow Kremlin.

 Education

 Valevskaya received her first diploma at the Moscow State Law Academy.
 She acquired a higher education at the Moscow State University where she majored in fashion theory and management.
 Valevskaya also completed courses in fashion marketing and promotion in New York.
 She did a three-year course on scenography and historical costumes at the Mayakovsky Theatre.
-Currently Natalia is seeking postgraduate degree at the Moscow State University in Semiotics of Art.
+Currently, Natalia is studying a postgraduate degree at the Moscow State University in Semiotics of Art.

 Fashion

 Natalia Valevskaya Fashion House was opened in 1998.

-In spring 2008 her fashion show opened the Russian Pavilion at the Cannes Film Festival.
-In autumn of the same year Valevskaya was invited by Cristina Fernández de Kirchner, the president of Argentina, to show her collection at the Fashion Week in Buenos Aires.
+In spring 2008, her fashion show opened the Russian Pavilion at the Cannes Film Festival.
+In autumn of the same year, Valevskaya was invited by Cristina Fernández de Kirchner, the president of Argentina, to show her collection at the Fashion Week in Buenos Aires.